SAP-samples/btp-ai-sustainability-bootcamp/exercises/README.md

 6. Once you have gone through the notebooks, we have prepared an extra exercise where you will repeat what you have already done in the notebooks but this time by using SAP AI Launchpad as client.
 Please, follow the instructions reported in the document [here](./02-ai-and-sustainability/AI210-Exercise02-BYOM_sound_based_pdm_with_SAP_AI_Launchpad_v2.pdf).
 7. **(Optional)**.
 Follow this [manual](../src/sustainable-smart-factory-app/README.md) to deploy and run the sustainable-smart-factory app to your own BTP trial account.
 The hybrid deployment option is recommended for bootcamp exercise.

-## Day 3 Exercises
+## Day 3 Exercises - Maintenance Cost and Sustainability Planning

 ### Environment

-For this exercise, you will work on an SAP Analytics Cloud tenant.
+For this exercise, you will work on an SAP Analytics Cloud for Planning tenant.
 For information on how to request system access please refer to the [bootcamp Teams channel](https://teams.microsoft.com/l/channel/19%3AQRr1arwovOFnp4D_1qHdECRWUa8qimdsAuH-nmagcjE1%40thread.tacv2/tab%3A%3A0ff9f779-bcfa-4d9c-8d3a-7cfc7890f5ed?groupId=887e94c7-ad74-47f4-a4de-8daf4bb0227f&tenantId=42f7676c-f455-423c-82f6-dc2d99791af7).

 ### Exercise Instructions